-- 1. Submits a memo to the appropriate DCBS staff outlining any supporting information and attaches the following: - A. Placement log; - B. Level of care (LOC) assignment; - C. Documentation of foster parents' commitment to placement; - D. Documentation of efforts to secure other permanency goals/placements; and - E. Written recommendation from the child's therapist for a goal change to PPLA. - 2.
-Must provide documentation when approving the plan for youth age sixteen (16) and above, at each permanency hearing, of intensive, ongoing, unsuccessful efforts made to return the child home or secure a placement for the child with a fit and willing relative (including adult siblings), a legal guardian or an adoptive parent, including thorough efforts that utilize search technology (including social media) to find biological family members for the children (Voice for Adoption, Preventing Sex Trafficking and Strengthening Families Act, 2015); - 3.
-Establishes PPLA as the goal in the case plan for children placed in DCBS or PCP foster homes only after the SRA or designee and the court have approved this goal for a child; - 4.
-Establishes PPLA as the goal in the case plan for children placed in PCC, residential, or other non-foster home placements only after the SRA or designee, the OOHC branch manager, the DPP director as the DCBS commissioner's designee, and the court have approved this goal for a child; - 5.
-Develops with the child and caregiver a permanency pact and ensures a copy is filed in the case record; - 6.
-Encourages continued participation by family members in case conferences, reviews, and ongoing services even when the permanency goal is changed to PPLA pursuant to KRS 620.180 (2)(a); - 7.
-Sends notification of case conferences and reviews to family members, keeping such documentation in the case record even when the family refuses to participate;
+- 1. Completes the DPP-201-PPLA Worksheet to document history and events that led to the recommendation of PPLA; - 2.
+Submits a memo to the appropriate DCBS staff outlining any supporting information and attaches the following: - A. DPP-201-PPLA Worksheet; - B. Placement log; - C. Level of care assignment; - D. Documentation of foster parents' commitment for placement; and - E. Written recommendation from the child's therapist for a goal change to PPLA, if applicable. - 3.
+Must provide documentation when approving the plan for youth age sixteen (16) and above, at each permanency hearing, of intensive, ongoing, unsuccessful efforts made to return the child home or secure a placement for the child with a fit and willing relative (including adult siblings), a legal guardian or an adoptive parent, including thorough efforts that utilize search technology (including social media) to find biological family members for the children (Voice for Adoption, Preventing Sex Trafficking and Strengthening Families Act, 2015);

-- 8. Continues to provide concurrent planning services for a child(ren) with a goal of PPLA.
+- 4. Establishes PPLA as the goal in the case plan for children placed in DCBS or PCP foster homes only after the SRA or designee and the court have approved this goal for a child; - 5.
+Establishes PPLA as the goal in the case plan for children placed in PCC, residential, or other non-foster home placements only after the SRA or designee, the OOHC branch manager, the DPP director as the DCBS commisioner's designee, and the court have approved this goal for a child; - Develops with the child and caregiver an Agreement for Planned Permanent Living Arrangement and a copy is filed in the case record; - Encourages continued participation by family members in case conferences, reviews, and ongoing services even when the permanency goal is changed to PPLA pursuant to KRS 620.180 (2)(a); - Sends notification of case conferences and reviews to family members, keeping such documentation in the case record even when the family refuses to participate; - 9.
+Continues to provide concurrent planning services for a child(ren) with a goal of PPLA.
 Ongoing efforts to reunify the family or secure placement with an appropriate relative, legal guardian, fictive kin, or adoptive parent should continue.
-Any requests for an exception or modification to offering ongoing services to family members must be approved by written memorandum to the SRA or designee, outlining the worker's continued efforts to maintain monthly ongoing visits with the family even though the child's permanency goal has been changed to PPLA; and - 9.
+Any requests for an exception or modification to offering ongoing services to family members must be approved by written memorandum to the SRA or designee, outlining the worker's continued efforts to maintain monthly ongoing visits with the family even though the child's permanency goal has been changed to PPLA; and - 10.
 May request an exception or modification in those cases where: - A. The parent(s) refuse services; and - B. There are no other children in the home that require ongoing or protective services.

-The SRA or designee:
+• The SRA or designee: